InsightMath Core Curriculum

 By leveraging insights from previous successful projects, I pivoted to a vibrant, uplifting color palette and optimized visual hierarchy to ensure math content prominence and reduce cognitive load.

-This strategic proved by positive student engagement and experience during testing, along with favorable feedback from parents and teachers, ultimately contributing to the program winning the 2025 ISTE Best of Show award and securing its visual foundation.
+This strategy proved by positive student engagement and experience during testing, along with favorable feedback from parents and teachers, ultimately contributed to the program winning the 2025 ISTE Best of Show award and securing its visual foundation.

 Prototype Iteration v2 shows a more vivid color style.